christopher5106/christopher5106.github.io/_posts/2020-04-02-fasttext_pretrained_embeddings_subword_word_representations.markdown

 f-----
 ```

-<span style="color:red">Q2: what is the hyperparameter used for wordNgrams in the released models ?</span>
+<span style="color:red">Q2: what was the hyperparameter used for wordNgrams in the released models ?</span>

 Let's extract word Ngrams from a text: